TOAST-DOCS/Gamebase/en/unreal-etc.md

 ### Device Language

-* Return the language code configured for your device. 단말기에 설정된 언어 코드를 리턴합니다.
+* Return the language code configured for your device.
-* When there's many number of registered languagues, return only the language of the highest priority.     여러개의 언어가 등록된 경우, 우선권이 가장 높은 언어만을 리턴합니다.
+* When there's many number of registered languagues, return only the language of the highest priority.

 **API**